ncatlab/nlab-content/pages/20020.md

 \section{Idea}

-A _rotation permutation_ is, roughly speaking, a [[permutation]] in which, if we view the elements of a finite set as people standing in a circle, everybody shifts one step to the right, or everybody shifts one step to the left.
+A _rotation permutation_ is, roughly speaking, a [[permutation]] in which, if we view the elements of a finite set as people standing in a circle, everybody shifts a given number of steps to the right, or everybody shifts a given number of steps to the left.
 It is an example of a [[cyclic permutation]].

 \section{Formal definition}